Learn to fly

 Rental & Training Fleet

-Usage: Rental (Minimum Private Pilot), IFR Training, Commercial Training, Complex Training, and Flight Instructor
+Usage: Rental, Light Sport, Private, IFR Training, Commercial Training, Flight Instructor, and Flight Instructor Instrument

-Factory built RV-12 that is fully loaded with glass cockpit, PFD, MFD, moving map GPS, ADSB, 2 axis auto pilot, and much more.
+We have 2 Factory built RV-12 that are fully loaded with glass cockpit, PFD, MFD, moving map GPS, ADSB, 2 axis auto pilot, and much more.
 Qualifies as a Technically Advanced Aircraft (TAA) as well as a Light Sport Aircraft (LSA).

 Usage: Rental, Light Sport Pilot Training, Private Pilot Training, Commercial Pilot Training, and Flight Instructor Training.